cert-manager/cert-manager/README.md

 If you encounter any issues whilst using cert-manager, and your issue is not documented, please [file an issue](https://github.com/jetstack/cert-manager/issues).

+Possible resources for *help*:

+* The official channel `#cert-manager` on `kubernetes.slack.com`

+> There is also a good chance to get some support on non-official support
+> channels for *cert-manager*, but be aware that these are rather general
+> kubernetes discussion channels.

+* `#coreos` on freenode
+* Slack channels like `#kubernetes-users` or `#kubernetes-novice` on `kubernetes.slack.com`
+* If you absolutely just can't figure out your problem, file an issue.

 ## Contributing

 We welcome pull requests with open arms!
 There's a lot of work to do here, and